 It was around this time that the Royal crescent, King’s circus, Pulteney bridge, Great Pulteney Street and the Sydney Pleasure Gardens were built!
 Families would rent rooms here to enjoy all Bath has to offer.

 If you’re interested in a historic tour, why not check out my Jane Austen bucket list in Bath?
-Lot’s of the cities historic attractions, and how to get to them, are mentioned in here.
+A lot of the cities historic attractions, and how to get to them, are mentioned here.

 Here are the 6 reasons why you should check into the Bird Bath on your visit

 1. The Bird Bath is a central hotel with free parking

 The Bird Bath is centrally located in Pulteney Road near Great Pulteney Street.